o-n-e/blipper/README.md

 # blipper

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME

-## License
+A Clojure application to help diabetes management by recording, analysing and reporting blood sugar levels, insulin doses, carb intake and excercise.

 Copyright © 2015 FIXME